 - Combinatorial Optimisation

 - Computational Game Theory

 - Computer Security

+- Computer Vision

 - Knowledge Representation & Reasoning

 - Machine Learning

 - Principles of Programming Languages

 - Probabilistic Model Checking

 - Probability and Computing

 - Quantum Information

 You will have three hours to complete each exam.
 The requirements for each exam will be listed on the front of the question booklet and you should answer all questions.
-All exams have a total of 100 marks available.

 If there is some reason why you need to have alternative examination arrangements, please get in touch with your college.